Discharge Cleanup, The Safe Way To Clean Up An Alkaline Battery Leak

 Have you ever opened up the back of an old but trusty remote, camera or RC toy to find a mess of melted plastic and fused wires?

-Congratulations, you might have gotten yourself a new paperweight.
+Congratulations, you might have got yourself a new paperweight.

 Alkaline leakage can destroy your electronic devices.
 Many of us have opened the back of our remotes and other electronic devices, and found that the alkaline battery has leaked.